santanu04ghosh/sall-assignment/README.md

 ### Pages and Components Info

 .
-App.js => Main component where fetch the date from  https://randomuser.me/ to create a REST API to return a list of 10 users
+App.js => Main component where fetch the data from  https://randomuser.me/ and return 10 user list and pass to another components.

 .AllPersonList.js => Where I have define the search (By UserName) and pagination logic.